AgniswarPaul/AgniswarPaul/README.md

 ### Happy to see you here!

-I am a Computer Engineering graduate student at Northeastern University and I am interested in Software Development and Site Reliability Engineering.
+I am a Engineering Management graduate student at Northeastern University and I am interested in Software Engineering and Prouct Management.